FuelRats/fuel-rat-org-guidelines/CODE_OF_CONDUCT.md

 Violations of the code of conduct erodes the trust we have built with our community.
 Additionally, failing to uphold the code of conduct risks your participation.

-Any unwanted or unacceptable behavior should be reported by c
+Any unwanted or unacceptable behavior should be reported by contacting the moderation team at ops@fuelrats.com